conoro/hugo.conoroneill.com/content/post/how-flahavans-oat-milk-can-outmarket-the-big-brands.md

 Here are my couple of ideas, coming from someone in the target demographic, not as someone who knows anything about the food industry.

 ## Motorway Services
-Despite Irish garages coming on in leaps and bounds since the advent of breakfast-roll guy, they still have some huge gaps in their offerings, particularly for vegans, veggies and anyone intolerant to frytex :-)
+Despite Irish garages coming on in leaps and bounds since the advent of breakfast-roll guy, they still have some huge gaps in their offerings, particularly for vegans, veggies and anyone with an intolerance to frytex :-)

 Whilst things are generally good in the food courts of the big motorway services during the day, it's a complete catastrophe before 9am and after about 6pm.
 I have yet to find one on the M7/M8 that does plant-based milk when there isn't a barrista on duty.
 And it's even worse for food - try getting a vegan sandwich or similar when Subway, Chopped and Zambrero are closed.
 And forget McDonalds completely until the McPlant arrives in 2022.